Low blood sugar - newbornsNeonatal hypoglycemia

 Other possible tests:

-If the low blood sugar continues, in rare cases the baby may also receive medication to increase bloodsugar levels.
-In veryrare cases, newborns with very severe hypoglycemia who don't improve with treatment may need surgery to remove part of the pancreas (to reduce insulin production).
+If the low blood sugar continues, in rare cases, the baby may also receive medicine to increase blood sugar level.
+In very rare cases, newborns with very severe hypoglycemia who do not improve with treatment may need surgery to remove part of the pancreas (to reduce insulin production).

-Severe or persistent low blood sugar levels may affectthe baby'smental function.
+Severe or persistent low blood sugar level may affect the baby's mental function.
 In rare cases, heart failure or seizures may occur.
+However, these problems may also be due to the underlying cause of the low blood sugar, rather than a result of the low blood sugar itself.

 Reviewed By: Kimberly G. Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.